Frequently Asked Questions

 We pride ourselves on our quality of staff that we hire each year.
 Our staff come from all over the state, country, and even the world.
 Many of our staff return year after year, and several are also former FPC campers.

-Applicants submit applications online, have 3 professional references checked, submit a one-way recorded interview, answer short answer questions, and are interviewed live before any offer is made.
+Applicants submit applications online, have 3 professional references checked, submit a one-way recorded interview, complete short answer questions, and are interviewed live before any offer is made.

 ALL staff, regardless of position, must pass a background check (which includes checking the National Sex Offender Register), as well as submit to and pass a drug test upon arrival at camp.
 We also conduct random drug tests throughout the summer.
 Our counselors, admin staff, kitchen staff, maintenance staff, and beyond are required to do these checks and tests EVERY summer.
 Even someone who's been on staff for 20+ years, or who doesn't ever really come into contact with campers...ALL STAFF are checked each and every year!